-The average blended rate of UK corporation tax was 20.5% during the year.
+The average blended main rate of UK corporation tax was 20.5% during the year.
 In the Finance Act 2022 it was enacted that the main rate of UK corporation tax would be increased to 25.0% from 1 April 2023.
 UK deferred tax has been valued at 25% (30 June 2022: between 19% and 25%; depending on the period it is forecast to reverse in).

-- a) Deemed interest expense in respect of inter-company debt, deductible for corporation tax purposes. - b) Change in unrecognised deferred tax assets principally relates to deferred interest expenses (see note 19). - c) The adjustment in respect of prior years relates to refinements of estimates of taxable profits arising from the completion of the tax compliance process and, in the period to 30 June 2023, £14.7m relates to a change in judgement as described in Note 4.
+- (a) Expenses that are not deductible in determining taxable profit principally relate to interest payable on shareholder loan notes. - (b) Change in unrecognised deferred tax assets principally relates to deferred interest expenses (see note 19). - (c) The adjustment in respect of prior years relates to refinements of estimates of taxable profits arising from the completion of the tax compliance process and, in the period to 30 June 2023, £14.7m relates to a change in judgement as described in Note 4.